Glasgow weather: Met Office issues yellow weather warning for snow - what to expect

-The Met Office has issued a yellow weather warning of snow and ice across the whole of Glasgow.
-It warns the city could face disruption with outbreaks of wintry conditions.
+The Met Office has issued another yellow weather warning of snow and ice across the whole of Glasgow.
+The city could face disruption with outbreaks of wintry conditions.

-The news was confirmed by the Met Office on Wednesday (December 14) and will come into effect on Friday (December 16) morning at 6am and continue till midnight.
-The Met Office has warned the conditions could bring a risk of power cuts to the region.
+The news was confirmed by the Met Office on Thursday (December 15) and will come into effect on Sunday (December 18) morning at 3am and continue till 9pm on Sunday evening.
+The Met Office has warned the conditions could bring a risk of injuries from slips and falls on ice.

 Advertisement